 Nature has a mind of its own.
 Where no human sets foot, it takes over whatever is in its way, unpredictably.
 For utility companies, this means that high-voltage lines are under constant threat from fallen and overgrown trees, with consequences ranging from power outages to fire outbreaks.

-Vegetation management is the response to an issue that costs larger utility companies in the US over $100 million per year in operations and over $30 billion in damage caused by blackouts.
+Vegetation management is the response to an issue that costs larger utility companies in the US [over 30 billion in damage caused by blackouts.

 If timely maintenance and monitoring are critical to identifying assets prone to spark a fire, choosing the right technology to make this task more efficient is of utmost importance.
 Ideally, the right tool will help guarantee an uninterrupted supply of energy while also protecting the surrounding environment.